atsign-foundation/at_protocol/decisions/2023-01-pkam-per-app-and-device.md

               - Retrieves everything from `__private_keys.$namespace` for EVERY $namespace to which NewApp app will have access
             - (Recall that these are encrypted with ExistingApp's APKAM public key)
-          - Fetch NewApp's APKAM public key
+          - Fetch NewApp's APKAM public key or generate a new AES Key(if APKAM private key is in secure element)
-          - Encrypt each private key and store for NewApp
+          - Encrypt each private key with APKAM public key/new AES key and store for NewApp
             ```
             keys:put:private:app:<appName>:device:<deviceName>
               :keyName:<keyName>:namespace:<namespace>